michael-robbins/rpi-k8s-ansible/kubernetes/README.md

 A good example of a multiarch docker image build is https://github.com/jessestuart/tiller-multiarch/blob/master/.circleci/config.yml

 ## Setting up a Persistent Volume (PV)
+We apply a PV for our NFS share we setup as part of the Ansible bootstrap, it needs to match the PVC request configuration for the PVC to be successful.
+The below nfs-pv-mariadb.yaml applies a ReadWriteOnce PV with 8GB space, matching the expected PVC response.
 ```
-# Apply the PV for our NFS share we setup as part of the Ansible bootstrap
+# Apply the MariaDB specific PV
-# The below nfs-pv-mariadb.yaml applies a ReadWriteOnce PV with 8GB space, this matches the PVC request the below MariaDB Helm Chart creates
-# You need a matching PV for each PVC otherwise it will sit in 'Pending' and wait until a PV becomes available
 kubectl apply -f pv/nfs-pv-mariadb.yaml
 ```